 Become a MyPath Advocate or MyPath Innovator

-MyPath recruits San Francisco/Bay Area high school youth to lead our local incubators, MyPath Advocates and MyPath Innovators.
-MyPath recruits new youth participants every summer for the the following school year.
+MyPath recruits San Francisco/Bay Area high school youth every summer to join our year-long program from July of the current year to June of the following year.
 If you are interested in building your leadership skills and making a difference in your community, please contact our Youth Engagement Manager, Marcus Garcia, at Marcus@MyPathUS.org.

-A local youth leadership and innovation incubator, MyPath Innovators involve activism through creative projects that draw attention to key youth financial policy issues.
+A local youth leadership and innovation space, MyPath Innovators involve artivism through creative projects that draw attention to and advocate for key youth financial policy issues.

 - In 2011, MyPath youth organized a project to map predatory financial services in low-income communities in San Francisco, and generated recommendations for city government and financial institutions to expand quality financial services for youth and their families.

 - In 2011, MyPath youth leaders addressed the San Francisco Department of Children, Youth and Their Families (DCYF) on the need for youth-friendly accounts and advocating for financial inclusion for low-income communities of color in San Francisco.
 DCYF has since partner with MyPath to connect youth in workforce programs to youth-friendly checking and saving accounts.

 - In 2013, youth leaders from MyPath and the Youth Leadership Institute organized and launched the First Annual School for Economic Justice for Bay Area youth to mobilize their communities to organize policies and campaigns addressing financial inclusion.

 - In 2015, MyPath Advocates and Innovators trained over 400 youth peers in over a dozen community agencies and schools.

 - MyPath Advocates have led campaigns in San Francisco and supported efforts in San Mateo and Oakland to combat payday lenders and to advocate for increased access to quality financial services for low-income youth and families.